ckumuran/WALL-E/README.md

 };
 ```

-Quick detour for the non-programmers: a transposition table is the engine's memory.
-When it sees a position it already evaluated — maybe through a different sequence of moves — it looks it up instead of redoing the work.
-Like recognizing you've been in this exact situation before and knowing it ends badly.
-Chess players call this "pattern recognition."
-We call it a hash table.

-Now, `flag` and `age` are `uint8_t` instead of `int`.
-That's 1 byte each instead of 4.
-Doesn't sound dramatic until you have millions of these entries and suddenly your cache is doing backflips trying to keep up.
-Every byte you save here is real performance.
-No field in this struct is there by accident.
+A transposition table is the engine's memory — when it hits a position it's already seen, it looks up the answer instead of re-doing the work.
+You end up with millions of these entries sitting in memory, so `flag` and `age` are `uint8_t` (1 byte) instead of `int` (4 bytes).
+Doesn't sound like much.
+Across millions of entries your cache either loves you or it doesn't.
+It loves this.

 ---

-## How The Whole Thing Fits Together
+## How It Works

-### The Board (aka "Where Are The Pieces")
+### The Board

-The board uses a hybrid setup: **bitboards** plus a **mailbox**.

-Bitboards are just 64-bit integers where each bit represents a square.
-Want to know all the squares a bishop attacks from e4?
-It's a lookup and a couple of bitwise operations — no loops, no checking each square one by one.
-Just math.
-Fast math.
-The kind of math that doesn't care how complicated your position looks.

-The mailbox is a plain array: ask it what's on square e4, it tells you immediately.
-The two approaches cover each other's weaknesses.
-It's the rook-and-bishop of data structures — individually fine, together unstoppable.
+Hybrid bitboard and mailbox setup.
+A bitboard is a 64-bit integer where each bit is a square on the board — so "all squares a knight on f3 attacks" is just a precomputed number you look up.
+Fast.
+The mailbox is an array that tells you what piece is on any given square instantly.
+They cover each other's weaknesses.
+Together they're good.

 ```cpp
 U64 knightAttacks = KNIGHT_ATTACKS[sq];